usssequoia/usssequoia/_pages/uniform_guidelines.md

 ### Class A
 In addition to the Standard Duty Uniform (which is the recommended uniform), there are eight identified variants that may be situationally appropriate for a costumed event based on Rank, Division, and other factors.

-  {% comment %}
-  I'd love to be able to separate the Class A pages from the Class B pages by this headings, but I don't know if there's a layout that makes that possible.
+[//]: #  I'd love to be able to separate the Class A pages from the Class B pages by these headings, but I don't know if there's a layout that makes that possible.
-  {% endcomment %}

 ### Class B